milvus-io/milvus-docs/site/en/userGuide/tools/cli_commands.md

 |--help|n/a|Displays help for using the command.|

 ## version
-Shows the version of the Milvus CLI.
+Shows the version of Milvus CLI.

 ### Syntax
 ```shell